byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 Without argument, show the list of signers and their info, as far as known.
 Things never set and therefore still unknown are displayed as `<not set>`.
 Note that you don't have to and can't create signers: After `mms init` they already all "exist", although without any information set, with the exception of signer #1 which is always "me" i.e. the current wallet itself.
 Their number is fixed, it's the number of authorized signers as specified with `mms init`.

 With at least a number and a label as argument, set information about a signer, or change any information already set.
-You can always freely change labels and transport addresses, but for technical reasons Monero addresses can only be changed as long as there are no messages.
+You can always freely change labels and transport addresses, but for technical reasons ByteRub addresses can only be changed as long as there are no messages.
 In the worst case do `mms init` again and start from scratch.

 Numbers start with 1 and go up to the number of authorized signers.